Shopping Cart: Empty

 Johnston Logistics is a pan European logistics provider operating from 7 sites in Ireland.
 Operating since 1979, they now have a partnership with Dachser GmbH.
 They have been using Hazcheck Online for their IMDG Code compliance checking since 2011.

-“K” Line use Hazcheck Gateway for their booking operations, enabling their offices to log into the system from all over the world.
-“K” Line also use IMDG Code e-learning for their shore side staff training.
+“K” Line use IMDG Code e-learning for their shore side staff training.

 Locus Software has been a leading provider of cloud-based ERP and collaboration solutions for the liner shipping industry since 2009.
 Since 2015, the company has been offering Exis Technologies' Hazcheck Toolkits dangerous goods data packages and routines in their Locus Odyssey ERP platform.

 P&O has grown over 40 years to its current operations level and for half that time has used Hazcheck systems in its computerised cargo acceptance and management.
-P&O was the first to introduce computerised IMDG Code checking at the busy check-in desks at Dover.
+P&O was the first to introduce computerised IMDG Code checking at the busy check-in desks at Dover and since 2018 has also been using Hazcheck Online at its Calais terminal.

 Red Funnel carries 3.2 million passengers and 700,000 vehicles on its year-round services between Southampton and East & West Cowes on the Isle of Wight.
 They have been using Hazcheck Workstation to check the dangerous goods that are carried on their ferries since 2006 and purchased IMDG Code e-learning training courses in early 2014.